 During this precourtship ritual, the male and female will touch each other’s abdomens together, as if spawning; however, actually spawning only takes place after this courtship.

-The female will perform a task known as “tending,” where she will roll, fan, and blow air onto the eggs to provide them with oxygen.
+Eggs are laid on the sandy bottom and protected by both parents.
+The female performs “tending,” where she will roll, fan, and blow air onto the eggs to provide them with oxygen.

 Males don’t typically perform tending but will instead remain at a further distance, protecting their territory from intruders, which include other triggerfish, predators, and SCUBA divers alike.